NativeScript/docs-v7/docs/tutorial/ng-chapter-3.md

 <div class="exercise-end"></div>

 If you haven’t played with routing in Angular before, you can refer to [Angular’s guide on the topic](https://angular.io/docs/ts/latest/guide/router.html) for some background, but the basic concept is you need to declare a `routes` array that includes a list of all components the user can navigate to, as well as a path to use to access those components.
-When you need to add new routes, you import the appropriate component in `app.routing.ts`, and then include that component in the `routes` array.
+When you need to add new routes, you import the appropriate component in `app.routing.ts`, and then include that component in the `routes` and `navigatableComponents` arrays.

 The other new concept in this example is the `<page-router-outlet>` tag, which is your app’s first directive.
 You can again check out Angular’s docs if you want [detailed information on what directives are and do](https://angular.io/docs/ts/latest/guide/attribute-directives.html), but the simplest way to think of a directive is as something that can affect the markup you put in your `template` — in this case `<page-router-outlet>`.